Selecting a finding on the detection findings page opens a side window that enables you to

 The Details section helps you understand the context and impact of a security finding.

-Actor: Investigate who’s behind the suspicious activity.
-The actor view helps you trace the origin, assess reputation, and understand behavior of the IP address involved.
+Investigate who’s behind the suspicious activity.
+Use this view to trace the origin, assess reputation, and understand behavior of the IP address involved.

-IP and location: Determine where the activity originated.
-This can help you spot anomalies, like unexpected access from unfamiliar regions.
+IP and location: Determine where the activity originated to spot anomalies, such as unexpected access from unfamiliar regions.

 IP enrichment: Deepen your investigation with external threat intelligence.